Square Capital Review: Automated Business Loans

 What Is Square Capital?

 Square, the most popular and widely known mobile POS on the market, has entered the world of fast, automated business loans with Square Capital.
-Square Capital is a small-business loan service offered to users of Square products to provide business owners with funds to grow their businesses.
+Square Capital is a small-business loan service offered to Square users who need funds to grow their businesses.

 Square Capital is only available to merchants who use Square (or another POS that has a partnership with Square).
 Because Square is a payment processor and already has plenty of information on your business and finances, Square Capital does not have a lengthy application or an inconvenient repayment process.

 Ultimately, Square Capital is a convenient and relatively inexpensive source of capital.
-However, some customers have expressed frustration, either because they do not know when they will receive a loan offer, or because they are ineligible for the service for some reason.
+However, some customers have expressed frustration, either because they do not know when they will receive a loan offer or because they are ineligible for the service.

 These are the qualifications required to get a loan from Square Capital:

-According to Square, you must also meet the following requirements:
+According to Square, you must also have used Square for at least 20 days out of the last year and must also meet the following requirements:

 - Be an active Square user with a growing business